 - Align the boat directly over the anchor.

-- Watch for signs of strain or overheating.
+- Watch for strain on the motor.

 Manual method: